+Once you have configured the partitioning and purging policy for the tables in a specific profile database, policy changes made for all profile databases do not take effect on this specific database.
 The Partition and Purging Manager creates new partitions for a table in the same Oracle tablespace or Microsoft SQL filegroup as the table's last partition.
 These partitions automatically acquire the storage parameters of this tablespace.

-- ➤ In an Oracle database, the Oracle Partitioning option should be enabled because the Partition and Purging Manager uses Oracle native partitioning.
+- ➤ In an Oracle database, the Oracle Partitioning option must be enabled because the Partition and Purging Manager uses Oracle native partitioning.
 If the Oracle Partitioning option is not available, the Partition and Purging Manager does not partition or purge data.
 Failure to partition or purge may result in major performance issues. - ➤ By default, the Partition and Purging Manager does not purge data.
 Make sure to configure purging policies for your data samples using the Partition and Purging Manager administration screen.

-For further details on the Partition and Purging Manager, see "Partitioning and Purging Historical Data from Profile Databases" in Platform Administration.
+For further details on the Partition and Purging Manager, see "Partitioning and Purging Historical Data from Databases" in Platform Administration.